protocol/launchpad/content/en/curriculum/ipfs/content-addressing/index.md

 ## The Importance of Immutabilty

 IPFS allows us to verify the content we received is the content we asked for using hashes.
 * Hashes are deterministic, meaning given an input, it will always have the same output.
-If the input data changes in any way, then the output generated hash will also change.
+If the input data changes in any way, then the output will also change.
 * Since files are immutable, they can never change without generating a brand new hash and, by extension, CID.
-* IPFS enables fast caching and deduplication, which means that you can save space by just communicating any changes to a file.
+* IPFS enables fast caching and deduplication, which means that you can save space by just communicating file changes.
 * IPFS allows you to fetch the data you want from anyone, using the immutable CIDs.

 ## Anatomy of a Content Identifier (CID)